Providing quality ADA Defense, Business & Real Estate Services throughout the United States for over 40 years.

 That example is only one of many complex and currently insurmountable challenges facing testing tools and automation.
 More examples:

-1. For 1.1.1 Non-text Content: It is possible to detect a missing text alternative for an image, but it is not possible to know, with 100% certainty whether a text alternative, when supplied, is an accurate alternative for the meaning intended by the document author.
+1. For 1.1.1 Non-text Content: It is possible to detect a missing text alternative for an image, but it is not possible to know, with 100% certainty, whether a text alternative, when supplied, is an accurate alternative for the meaning intended by the document author.

 2. For 1.2.2.
 Captions (Prerecorded): It is possible to know, for certain audio & video embedding methods (i.e., native HTML5), whether a programmatically associated captions file exists, but it is not possible to know this for other mechanisms (Flash).
 It is also not possible to know if the captions don’t already exist as ”open captions” on the video itself.
-Furthermore, it is impossible to automatically test for the quality of those captions.
+Furthermore, it is impossible to automatically test the quality of those captions.

 In fact, it is impossible to accurately judge full conformance for any of WCAG’s 73 success criteria using machine testing alone.
 Therefore, it stands to reason that automated repair of nonconformance is impossible as well.
-Quite simply, some WCAG SCs are too complex to accurately test or repair (3.3.3,
+Quite simply, some WCAG SCs are too complex to accurately test or repair (3.3.3, 1.4.1) while others are too subjective (1.1.1).

-In addition to the complexity and subjectivity of testing for WCAG, using an external tool for testing & repairing of content other than HTML, CSS, and JS is impossible as well.
+In addition to the complexity and subjectivity of testing for WCAG, using an external tool for testing and repairing content other than HTML, CSS, and JS is impossible as well.
 This is due to the architecture of the Web and of Web pages.
-While a third-party JavaScript application such as accessiBe can gain access to all objects present in the DOM, some on-page resources cannot be manipulated with JavaScript.
+While a third-party JavaScript application, such as accessiBe can gain access to all objects present in the DOM, some on-page resources cannot be manipulated with JavaScript.
 Content presented in Flash, Java, Silverlight, or PDF cannot be assessed or modified by third-party JavaScript.
 This is a fact that accessiBe readily admits on their own Terms of Service:

-“By way of example, accessiBe Systems do not support other components, such as Canvas, Flash and/or SVG.”
-They also state “…accessiBe does not remediate PDF files or create subtitles for videos…” their Terms also further say “The Company does not undertake that the Licensee Website will be 100% accessible at any given moment, owing to factors such as Licensee changes made to the Licensee Website, issues originating in the Licensee Website and /or limitations stemming from technological reasons.”
+“By way of example, accessiBe Systems does not support other components, such as Canvas, Flash and/or SVG.”
+They also state “…accessiBe does not remediate PDF files or create subtitles for videos…” their Terms also further say, “The Company does not undertake that the Licensee Website will be 100% accessible at any given moment, owing to factors such as Licensee changes made to the Licensee Website, issues originating in the Licensee Website and /or limitations stemming from technological reasons.”

-“The functionality of the accessiBe Systems requires that the Licensee Website in which they are embedded be websites based solely on HTML files and tags, and that the source code be written according to the Standard of the World Wide Web Consortium (“W3C”), without any errors or
+“The functionality of the accessiBe Systems requires that the Licensee Website in which they are embedded be websites based solely on HTML files and tags and that the source code be written according to the Standard of the World Wide Web Consortium (“W3C”), without any errors or validation warnings in W3C’s troubleshooting inspections; please note that Licensee changes to such website may impact the functionality of the Service.” https://accessibe.com/terms-of-service

 The impracticality of the above requirement in accessiBe’s Terms of Service is demonstrated in the statistics available from the W3C service they cite in the above passage.
 The statistics, available at https://validator.w3.org/nu/stats.html indicate that approximately 80% of all tested documents contain validation errors that would, in turn, invalidate a customer’s claims that the accessiBe wasn’t doing its job.
 However, markup validity in and of itself is unlikely to be an accessibility issue, evidenced by the fact that WCAG removed such a requirement when going from version 1.0 to 2.0.

-By requiring that customer websites’ markup consist of valid HTML, and by failing to support PDF, video, or
+By requiring that customer websites’ markup consist of valid HTML and by failing to support PDF, video, or other “limitations stemming from technological reasons,” accessiBe is indicating that it recognizes the fact that it is impossible to fully automate compliance.

 Key examples of accessiBe’s failure to provide a completely accessible